Chauvin History, Family Crest & Coats of Arms

 The Chauvel family in Normandy maintained nobility in 1666 and the Chauvels of Martinière in Blésois (English: Blois) and Maine gave a treasurer from France to Bourges in 1642.
 The Nouëttes branch of the family gave Jérôme, a prosecutor of the bourgeois of Rennes who was ennobled in 1606, and two councilors to the Parliament of Brittany in 1672.

-Important Dates for the Chauvin family
+Early History of the Chauvin family

 This web page shows only a small excerpt of our Chauvin research.
 More information is included under the topic Early Chauvin History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Chauve, Chauveau, Chauvet, Choveau, Chovel, Chauvelin, Chauvelet, Chauvelon, Chauvelot, Chauvin, Chauvineau, Chovin, Chouvin, Chauvet, Chauvette, Chovet, Chouvet, Chauvard, Chauvaux, Chauvat, Chauvois, Chauvard, Chauvenet, Chauvillion, Chauvier, Chauveron, Chauvron and many more.

 Early Notables of the Chauvin family (pre 1700)